BucknellFilmSearch/FilmMediaDatabase/README.md

 __Method 1:__ Automated build and relocation (recommended)

-This method will build the project and then use the credentials specified in `/credentials/ec2` to deploy the project to the specified Amazon EC2 instance.
+This method will build the project and then use the credentials specified in `/credentials/ec2` to deploy the project to the specified ssh host.

 ```bash
 # Run deployment script